 What is the project about?

 The maritime sector is rapidly increasing in the past years, as a source for further economic development and international cooperation.
-The Government of Albania has made progress in maintenance and infrastructure of port facilities in line with the Sector Strategy, priorities stipulated in the Government Program, the National Transport Plan, the National Strategy for Development and Integration and the Medium- Term Budget Plan.
+The Government of Albania has made progress in maintenance and infrastructure of port facilities in line with the Sector Strategy, priorities stipulated in the Government Programme, the National Transparent Plan, the National Strategy for Development and Integration and the Medium- Term Budget Plan.

 Maritime transport is primarily concerned with the transport of freight and passengers by sea.
 The sector is associated with many other activities such as ship agency, chartering and brokering, maritime labor and education, multimodal and intermodal transport and related services.

-Cooperation on various services notably those linked to the capacity building in the public sector and better coordination of planning activities is needed for preparing the ground for better marine and maritime governance and services.
+Cooperation on various services, especially those linked with capacity building in the public sector and better coordination of planning activities is needed for preparing the ground for better marine and maritime governance and services.

-The project will build up in two strong foundations: (i) Norwegian experience, being among the leading maritime nations in Europe and beyond (ii) in follow up to EU technical assistance for the sector, as well as other EU regional initiatives.
+This project falls under the country-specific priorities of Albania on "Development of the Maritime Sector" and will build up in two strong foundations: (i) Norwegian experience, being among the leading maritime nations in Europe and boyond, and (ii) EU technical assitance for the sector, as well as other EU regional initiatives.

-(i) To improve the public governance of the maritime sector;
+1. Improve the public governance of the maritime sector.

-(ii) To raise institutional capacity and competence to implement policies, standards and regulations;
+2. Raise institutional capacity and competence to implement policies, standards and regulations.

-(iii) Increase efforts on coordination and competitiveness between four ports and promoting the development of a maritime clusters in Albania with the relevant stakeholders;
+3. Increase efforts on coordination and competitiveness between four ports and promoting the development of a maritime cluster in Albania with the relevant stakeholders.

-(iv) Improving environmental standards and implementation capabilities in the maritime sector.
+4. Improve environmental standards and emergency response capabilities in the maritime sector.

-3. Strengthened financial sustainability for the General Marine Directorate; – Enable the environment to support the GMD financial sustainability from viable income generating schema accompanied by a business plan
+3. Strengthened financial sustainability for the General Maritime Directorate(GMD); - Enable the environment to support the GMD financial sustainability from viable income generating schema accompanied by a business plan.

-4. Feedback provided by stakeholders and insights related to maritime sector to further elaborate the role for Maritime Cluster and Potential that Albania has to develop one; - Assessment of the potential to develop a Maritime Cluster in Albania considering the following: (i) specialization and perspectives, (ii) gaps in existing national legislation (iii)promotion of research, development and innovation, providing for guidelines to develop at least one maritime cluster (Aquamarine, Tourism, Fishery or Transport).
+4. Feedback provided by stakeholders and insights related to maritime sector to further elaborate the role for Maritime Cluster and Potential that Albania has to develop one; - Assessment of the potential to develop a Maritime Cluster in Albania considering the following: (i) Specialization and perspectives, (ii) Gaps in existing national legislation, (iii) Promotion to research, development and innovation providing guidelines to develop at least one maritime cluster (Aquamarine, Tourism, Fishery or Transport).

 5. Capacity building of regional and national institution and other stakeholders (including business, younger, NGOs are improved);